Updated: Jun 5

 Of course, I'm not supposed to say that, at least according to the myths constantly pushed at us about living our best lives.
 You see it in Instagram posts, motivational slogans plastered on the walls of co-working spaces, and in ads for financial services.
 I wonder if you've also heard it?
 It goes something like this.

 Do you know anyone who has a life they don't need to take a vacation from?

 I understand the idea behind this quote.
-Your work shouldn't be something you frequently fantasize about escaping from.
+Your work shouldn't be something you frequently fantasize about escaping.
 If the only thing you look forward to all year is your three weeks away from work, you have a problem.
-However, I reject the idea that everyone should love their life and work so much, they don't need a vacation.
-That's just preposterous.
+However, I reject the idea that everyone should love their life and work so much they don't need a vacation.

 The benefits of leisure time are significant.
-Vacations contribute to our well-being.
-They offer novel experiences, enhanced rest, and increased opportunities for play.
-Vacations deepen our social bonds and relationships.
-They give us chances to savour the good things in life, increasing our positive emotions and happiness.
+Vacations contribute to our well-being, offer novel experiences, enhanced rest, and increased opportunities for play.
+They deepen our social bonds and relationships, give us chances to savour the good things in life, increasing our positive emotions and happiness.

-Love your work and love your life outside of it.
-A fulfilling and purposeful career is a wonderful thing, which is why I have chosen to dedicate my own to helping my clients design theirs.
+Love your work and your life outside of it.
+A fulfilling and purposeful career is a beautiful thing, which is why I have chosen to dedicate mine to help my clients design theirs.
 But my career is just one part of my life.